jbeyr/slant/README.md

   - **Bed ESP**: renders beds through walls.
 - **Ping Spoofer**: a lag switch that throttles inbound and outbound packets for an extended latency offset
 - **Pointer**: renders a cursor at the aim position that provides the most reach on a target.
-- **Safewalk**: dynamically toggles the sneak button for the player as they're bridging so they don't fall off a ledge or into the void.

 All of the modules above are configurable to provide substantial advantages or subtle ones, whichever that best suits your use case.